earlvanze/AMD-ROCm-Miner/README.md

 Version 2 is here:
 https://github.com/RadeonOpenCompute/ROCm/issues/361

-I uploaded a <a href="https://drive.google.com/open?id=1iel3XKQtI0Z-HPDELonKDxF4gaEYYWDb">working image with 4.16.3+ kernel</a> and password reset to "cryptominer" (for both guru and root users).
+I uploaded a <a href="https://drive.google.com/open?id=1iel3XKQtI0Z-HPDELonKDxF4gaEYYWDb">working image with 4.18.0 kernel</a> and password reset to "cryptominer" (for both guru and root users).
 If you can't log in still, chroot into the image and type passwd to change the root password.
 Download the 16 GB image and dd to a 16 GB or larger USB flash drive (download dd Utility on Mac or WinDD on Windows).
 Plug and chug.
-8.1 out of 15.5 GB space used.
 ```
 Username: guru
 Password: cryptominer
 ```
-gparted can expand your partition to fill up a drive larger than 16 GB.
+gparted can expand your partitions to fill up a drive larger than 16 GB.
 This link works better than the one on MEGA because MEGA has a 5 GB free transfer limit.
 It took me 12 hours to get the whole image.
 Or you could just email tekcommnv@gmail.com and he could send it to you.